 This is day 15 of 31 Days of Supporting the Special Needs Family.
 To view the story behind this series and the series contents, please visit the landing page.
-I’m excited today to have Katie from Wonderfully Made guest posting today with some love for special needs moms who are pregnant with another baby!
+I’m excited today to have Katie guest-posting today with some love for special needs moms who are pregnant with another baby!

 5 Tips for the Pregnant Special Needs Mom